sudo-self/Rpi-shairport-sync/docker/README.md

 ## AirPlay 1 Only

 The AirPlay1 only dockerfile is in the `airplay1` folder.
 This also includes the `start.sh` script used by the container.
+Please note that the AirPlay 1 image build via the AirPlay 2 branch does not work with multiple instances on the same hardware.